RISC-KC/basic_rv32s/guidelines/development_log.md

 While converting Exception Detector to synchronous, detection timing moved one cycle later, so PTH entry into MTVEC needed to span two FSM stages (trapped de-asserts one cycle later), and I had to change the mepc write timing from EX stage to MEM stage.
 With this the logic worked to some extent (the smoothest change so far).

 For ECALL, due to timing differences, WB-stage csr_write_enable gets cut upon switching to trapped, preventing retirement of data that should retire; that’s the only remaining fix.
-I already confirmed abadbabe prints…
+I already confirmed abadbabe prints...
 Time for evening roll call.

 Let’s begin (21:47)